-At the Molokai, Lana'i, Hana and Lahaina outreach centers, crimes and other emergencies should be reported directly to the coordinator of each facility, who in turn will immediately contact the police.
-If there is imminent danger, or an incident of dire emergency, call the Maui Police Department by dialing 911.
+At the Molokai, Lana'i, and Hana Outreach Centers, crimes and other emergencies should be reported directly to the coordinator of each facility, who in turn will immediately contact the police.
+If there is imminent danger, or an incident of dire emergency, call MPD by dialing 911.
 The following are the phone numbers of the respective coordinators:

-- Molokai Center Coordinator, Kelley Dudoit 553-4490 - Lana'i Center Coordinator, Pam Alconcel 565-7266
+• Molokai Center Coordinator, Kelley Dudoit (808) 553-4490 • Lana'i Center Coordinator, Pam Alconcel (808) 565-7266 • Hana Center Coordinator, Fawn Helekahi-Burns (808) 248-7380

-Lahaina Center Coordinator, Dean Louie 662-3911

-E. Crime Reporting Policy.1
+E. Crime Reporting Policy1